StormyCloudInc/i2p-webirc/README.md

 # I2P WebIRC

 A JavaScript-free web IRC client for the I2P network using SAMv3.
-Features multi-channel support, direct messages, and a retro terminal interface with no client-side JavaScript required.
+Features multi-channel support, direct messages, channel history bots, and a retro terminal interface with no client-side JavaScript required.

 ## Features